EarthScope/ringserver/doc/ringserver.md

 ## <a id='access-control'>Access Control</a>

-<p >Access control is based on IP addresses and configured using the following config file parameters and environment variables:</p>
+<p >Access control is based on IP addresses and user authentication.</p>

+<p >The IP-based access control is specified in the config file using the following parameters:</p>

 <pre >
   <b>AcceptIP</b> or <b>RS_ACCEPT_IP</b>